FREQUENTLY ASKED QUESTIONS

 Yes.
 When submitting your Farmer ID Card application, please also include a signed copy of your lease agreement.
 This gives us a paper trail linking you to the farm class land you farm on.

-What's the difference between a Bona Fide farmer and an authorized farmer?
+What's the difference between a Qualified farmer and an authorized farmer?

 A Bona Fide farmer is a person who is an owner or holder of farm class property (which is also the definition of Qualified farmer in the PST legislation).
 The old SST legislation used the term Bona Fide whereas the new legislation uses Qualified.
 We’ve never changed our definition.
 An authorized farm card holder is a person authorized by the Qualified farmer to make PST exempt purchases on their behalf.
 They themselves are not “qualifying farmers”.

 How many authorized cards can I purchase?

 Any number of authorized cards can be issued as long as there is at least one Bona Fide farm card issued.